Construction and Design Status

 Just north of Greenwich Village are several still undeveloped future Park sites.
 Building the Park in these areas will be the final step in the metamorphosis of the thriving Meatpacking neighborhood.

 At the southern end, the Gansevoort Peninsula is a 5.65-acre promontory at the intersection of Bloomfield Street and the last remnant of 13th Avenue.
 Built on solid ground (as opposed to a pier), Gansevoort is slated to be developed into a large green oasis, complete with the Park’s only beach, following the departure of the Department of Sanitation in 2014.
-Approximately half the funding for this future amenity is already in place thanks to Friends of Hudson River Park and the City of New York.
-The Hudson River Park Trust and Friends of Hudson River Park are working together to raise the balance.
+Approximately half the funding for this future amenity is already in place thanks to Hudson River Park Friends and the City of New York.
+The Hudson River Park Trust and Hudson River Park Friends are working together to raise the balance.

 Just north of this is Pier 54, a site rich with history.
 It was part of “Luxury Liner Row” and one of the original Chelsea Piers, owned and operated by the Cunard Line.
 Pier 54 received survivors of the RMS Titanic from the RMS Carpathia – an event which just commemorated its 100th Anniversary on April 18, 2012.